cstivers78/igloo/README.md

 The property files is a like a Java property resource files, except the contents can be UTF-8 encoded.

-To load the properties file, you will need to first create an instance of `Igloo`.
+To load the properties file, you will need to first create an instance of `Bundles`.  `Bundles` provides the facilities for resolving and loading a resource bundle.

-`Igloo()` accepts three parameters:
+`Bundles()` accepts three parameters:

 - `resolve: String=>Option[URI]` - Resolve the location of bundles.
 Default: `Igloo.resourceResolver("i18n")`, which looks into the `i18n` subdirectory of the resources path.
 - `create: (String,Locale,URI)=>Bundle` - Create a new `Bundle`.
 Default: `Igloo.createBundle`, which loads the resources using a reader and `PropertyResourceBundle`.
 - `default: Bundle` - the default Bundle to use if one can not be found.
 Default: `Bundle.empty`.

-The following will instantiate `Igloo` with default arguments:
+The following will instantiate `Bundles` with default arguments:

-    import us.stivers.igloo.Igloo
+    import us.stivers.igloo.Bundles

-    val igloo = Igloo()
+    val bundles = Bundles()

-Once you have an instance of `Igloo`, you can then load bundles.
+Once you have an instance of `Bundles`, you can then load bundles.
 To load a bundle, you need to provide the name of the bundle and the locale.
 The locale is required and there are several methods you can use to specify it:

 - `language`, `country` and `variant` parameters.
 - An instance of igloo's `Locale`.